 For example, back in 2012, in my home city of St. Louis, Washington University conducted a study where participants were paid $3500 to eat fast food for three months.
 This was part of an obesity study.

-Beside the few lucky ones who may snag a full-time position at one of the few major food companies, the only hope for the rest of us wanna-be taste tester is to use one of the resources mentioned in this article.
+Besides the few lucky ones who may snag a full-time position at one of the few major food companies, the only hope for the rest of us wanna-be taste testers is to use one of the resources mentioned in this article.

-Sure, you may not make a $55,000 a year salary, but you will make a little extra cash in your free time, and you get to eat all kinds of food.
+Sure, you may not have a $55000 salary, but you will make a little extra cash in your free time, and you get to eat all kinds of food.